ashleyjelks/UI-React-Work/README.md

 ## Submitting

-1. `git format-patch master --stdout > your-name.patch`.
+1. From the project directory: `rm -rf node_modules`
-    Or, if you worked straight off of master, use the commit sha preceding your work.
+2. Zip/compress the directory
-2. Email the patch to [](mailto:).
+2. Email the zipped directory to [](mailto:)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).